 Where AI usually helps first

-Real-time energy optimization does not need to begin with a factory-wide model.
+Real-time energy control does not need to begin with a factory-wide model.

 - anomaly detection on energy spikes